htetpaihtun/docker-for-my-friends/chapter-5/README.md

 ```Dockerfile
 FROM registry.access.redhat.com/ubi8/ubi:8.1
 ```
-Defining exact image tag and registry provides your app more stablity.
+Defining exact image tag and registry provides your application more stablity.
-When using 'latest' tag, if provider releases another version with latest tag, you will have to pull that image and this is not optimal for image layer caching which we will talk about in later sections.
+When using 'latest' tag, if provider releases another version with latest tag, docker will pull that image and will sometimes makes your application mulfunction and unstable.
 Also, you should always visit respective image's Docker hub page or the official documentation page.

-We will talk about `docker build` in details, in next section but first, let's build with `docker build` command,
+We will talk about `docker build` in details, in next section, but first, let's build with `docker build` command,
 ````
 docker build -t my-image .
 ````
 - `-t` defines image tag in format 'image:tag', we can obmit 'tag' part if we want (default is latest).
-- `.` is location to your Dockerfile.
+- `.` is 'build-context', we will revisit about this but for now regard it as location to your Dockerfile.

 Let's see with `docker images`
 ````